-Warning light Comes on or blinks when - 4WD - Comes on There is a malfunction in the four wheel drive system. - 1 4 W D The transfer oil temperature rises abnormally.
-Blinks slowly The difference in wheel rotation is large. i SSD0142A
+Warning light Comes on or blinks when - 4WD - Cornes on There is a malfunction in the four wheel drive system.
+Blinks rapidly The transfer oil temperature rises abnormally. - 4WDi The difference in wheel rotation is large.
+SSD0142A

 4WD warning light